- Rooms, Prices & Offers

 Phone: +39 0473 944400 Fax: +39 0473 945996 email@example.com

 You could get nostalgic looking at old postcards of Schenna.
-In the fifties it was still a dreamy farmer village with a couple of guest houses for the first holiday makers.
-In some cases you could even rent a room in a farmer’s house.
+In the 1950s, it was still a dreamy farmers village with only a few guesthouses for the first holidaymakers.
+In some cases, guests could already rent a room in a farmers house.
 Tourism was at its beginnings.
-However, year after year new friends arrived and with time Schenna became the small little holiday village not far away from Merano.
+However, year after year new friends arrived, and slowly, Schenna became the small little holiday village not far away from Merano.

 One of the first people who understood the signs of a new era was mister Mair.
-He built the first bed and breakfast in 'Schönna' – as it was spelled in those days.
-In these 50 years lots of things changed.
-Only one thing remained the same: our passion for our profession.
+He built the 1st bed and breakfast in "Schönna" – as it was spelled in those days.
+In these more than 60 years, lots of things have changed.
+Only one thing remained the same: the passion for our profession.

 Mr. Mair sen. smiles.
-Sometimes, when his wife and himself walk over the site, they sometimes can't believe how everything has developed.
-"We were really lucky, with regard to health and everything.
-But I have to say that you have to react quickly when the situation arises."
-At the start we had a site of 800 square metres.
-Today, the site comprises almost one hectare.
-But one wish remains: "I wish that my children get on well together and continue what we have built up."
+Sometimes, when his wife and himself walk over the site, they can't believe how everything has developed.
+"We were really lucky, regarding our health and everything else.
+But it is important to react quickly when a chance arises."
+In the beginning, we had a site of 8,600 ft².
+Today, the site comprises almost 1 hectare.
+One wish remains: "I hope that my children get on well together and continue what we have built up."

 The beginning was more than modest, but also very brave.
-And everything was really NATO's fault.
-In 1951 manoeuvres by NATO took place.
-Franz Mair was then part of the army, and due to his knowledge of the area he was employed as a chauffeur.
-He drove around the whole of South Tyrol.
-He lived in hotels at Stilfser Joch, in Sulden, in Cortina… he had to wait a lot and therefore had plenty of time to think.
+And actually, everything was due to NATO's.
+In 1951 maneuvers by NATO took place.
+Franz Mair was then part of the army, and due to his knowledge of the area, he was employed as a chauffeur.
+He drove around South Tyrol.
+He lived in hotels at Stilfser Joch, in Sulden, in Cortina… he was waiting around a lot, and so he had plenty of time to think.

-"I often thought why can we not do something with tourism also in Schenna?"
+"I often thought: Why shouldn't we be able to have some tourism in Schenna as well?"
 Once he returned home his mother supported him and his plans.
-Franz Mair inherited 800 square metres of building ground and the wood for the attic construction from his older brother, who stayed on the farm.
-He needed a loan and applied to the Raiffeisenkasse Schenna bank, but the bank did not provide him the requested loan.
+Franz Mair inherited 8,600 ft² of building ground and the wood for the attic construction from his older brother, who stayed on the farm.
+He needed a loan and applied to the Raiffeisenkasse Schenna bank, but the bank did not provide him with the requested loan.
 "Later on, when I was elected to the Advisory Board of the bank, I asked them the reason for the refusal.
-They told me the following: "At that time we thought that Mair Franz was not married so why would he need a house?
-If he was to buy a field we would have given him the money!"
+They told me: "You were not married at the time, so we thought why would you need a house?
+If you were to buy a field we would have given you the money!"

-Their belief was: Goods (fields) have to used, not houses – since houses do not contribute to income.
+They believed: Goods (fields) have to be used, not houses – since houses do not contribute to income.
 (If you look at the later development in Schenna it is hard to believe that people thought this way.)

-However, on 20th of August 1957, Hohenwart was the first B&B to be opened in Schenna.
-A medical congress took place in Merano.
-Thanks to the intervention of an acquaintance, one participant and his wife were to get a room in Hohenwart.
-"I sat there and waited.
+However, on the 20th of August 1957, Hohenwart was the 1st B&B that was opened in Schenna.
+A medical congress took place in Meran.
+Thanks to the intervention of an acquaintance, a participant and his wife were to get a room at Hohenwart.
+"I was sitting there and was waiting.
 It was Sunday and I was wearing my traditional costume.
-And while I was waiting many thoughts came up in my head.
-What will it be like in the future?
-Up to know I had a beautiful life, and was off every Sunday.
-And now I have this house – and at that point I was still single.
-I had two helpers: my cousin and another woman, they were my team so to speak.
-I welcomed my first guests and the next morning I made them breakfast."
-His smile gains a sense of reflectiveness… Mr. Mair puts his hands on the table, and when looking at his hands you see that these hands are well able to work.
-The farmer's son and degree holder of an agricultural school at the Benedictines in Bozen-Gries participated at the waiters' course afterwards.
+And while I was waiting, many thoughts came up to my head.
+What will the future be like?
+Up to now I had a beautiful life and was off every Sunday.
+And now I have this house – and at that point, I was still single.
+I had 2 helpers: my cousin and another woman, they were my team so to speak.
+I welcomed my 1st guests – and the next morning I made them breakfast."
+His smile gains a sense of reflectiveness… Mr. Mair puts his hands on the table, and when looking at his hands you can tell that these hands are well able to work.
+The farmer's son and a degree holder of an agricultural school at the Benedictines in Bozen-Gries participated at the waiters' course afterward.

-And there is plenty to be done… the attic is being extended during the following winter and 6 more beds are being added to the existing 18 beds.
-The house is not heated during winter time… as you can't "heat the whole house for just one person!"
-The number of requests increases, and Hohenwart is gladly recommended from its guests.
-Mr. Mair is still single and "a jack of all trades".
+And there was plenty to be done… the attic was extended during the following winter and 6 more beds were added to the existing 18 beds.
+The house was not heated during winter time… as you couldn't "heat the whole house for just 1 person!"
+The number of requests increased and Hohenwart was gladly recommended by its guests.
+Mr. Mair was "a jack of all trades".

-Only three years after the opening he finally married Mrs. Anna Hölzl from Schennerhof.
+3 years later he finally married Mrs. Anna Hölzl from Schennerhof.
 (During the wedding the guests presented a small play.
-One of them played Franz welcoming a guest at Hohenwart: Welcome, this is the house, down there you see Merano, over there Schenna Castle and there 200 girls with broken hearts!)
-"Once a women came into the house, business increased quickly.
-She cooked, I served, and later on we opened the Cafe, something that I had already planned for a long time."
+One of them played Franz welcoming a guest at Hohenwart: Welcome, this is the house, down there you see Meran, over there Schenna Castle and the 200 girls with broken hearts!)
+"Once the wife came into the house, business increased quickly.
+She cooked, I served, and later on, we opened the Cafe, something that I had already planned for a long time."

 The most beautiful experience?

-Despite all the stress (and success) in the job, we had to make sure to also have time for the children: "Twice a day we ate together and had time to talk to each other.
-Since family is the most important thing in life."
-The children have their own living room where they can be by themselves and do not get disturbed; we always clearly separated job and private life for the sake of our children – this is not a matter of course during the set-up period.
-Mr. Mair laughs: "This definitely can't end well if the children get served by a waiter."
+Despite all the stress (and success) át the hotel, we had to make sure to have enough time for the children: "Twice a day we ate together and had time to talk to each other.
+Because family is the most important thing in life."
+The children had their own room where they could be by themselves and didn't get disturbed; we always clearly separated job and private life for the sake of our children.
+Mr. Mair laughs: "It can't work out if the children get served by the waiter."

-Since 1959 Mr. Mair has been part of the Tourism Association, which was then called "Beautification Association".
-Many innovations are down to his initiative.
-Some things have been accepted with great scepticism: for example when Hohenwart was the first house to offer a breakfast buffet, the locals were thinking "Is this really necessary?
-The tourists will eat us poor or even eat us up!"
+Mr. Mair was part of the Tourism Association since 1959, which was then called "Beautification Association".
+Many innovations were down to his initiative.
+Some things have been seen with great skepticism: for example, when Hohenwart was the 1st house to offer a breakfast buffet, some locals thought "Is this really necessary?
+The tourists will even eat us up!"
 Not much later this offer was standard practice.
 The secret to success?
-Luck of course.
-"And the many loyal regular guests, and always one thing after the other.
+Luck, obviously.
+"And the many loyal regular guests.
 You have to be careful with money."
-Even when we stay in a good hotel during our holidays, we take this opportunity to observe interesting things and to introduce them to Hohenwart afterwards.
-Nowadays, Mr. Mair prefers to really enjoy his holidays and to not always think about work.
-A guest comes in.
-And you see old friends saying hello to each other.
+Even when we stayed in a good hotel during our holidays, we took the opportunity to observe interesting things and then introduced them to Hohenwart.